raelynnspar/elite-qualifier/README.md

 ## Background

-This is why this application exists.
+This application was used for admission into the Code2College Elite 101 program.

 ## Install

-These are the steps to setup your local environment to run this application.
+Expects to use repl.it intall system.

 ## Usage

-These are the steps to use the application or interact with it.
+To interact with the Chat Bot all you have to do is type a respnse.
+If you wish to end your chat, simply type "snickers" with all lowercase letters.

 ### Any optional sections